dkr88/CemuGLCacheBackup/README.md

 C:\<PathToCemu>
 ```

-- Note: The gameId is simply a unique name to use as the backup cache name.
+- Note: The `gameId` parameter is simply a unique name to use as the backup cache name.
 It can be whatever you want, just stick to letters and numbers for simplicity.

 ## Creating a shortcut for Steam in-home streaming: